vickyjen/DH110-22F-Vicky/ASSIGNMENT07/Readme.md

 ### Additional Comments from Cognitive Walkthrough
 - Use some form of label to show that the event has already been registered
 - After registering for an event, return to the original event page instead of home to keep consistency

+## Summery of Cognitive Walkthrough
+Overall, my classmates thought the interface was clean, self-explanatory and easy to use.
+This opportunity gave me a chance to recieve feedback with fresh perspectives without previous knowledge.
+However, I do wish we had more time to interact with everyone's prototype and leave more detailed responses to further elaborate upon minor improvments.